MadalinTat/madalintat.github.io/_projects/2025-03-04-ps3eye_driver.md

 Until next time!

 ![Wolly the whale](../../images/wolly_the_whale.jpg)
 _This is Wolly, the Whale.
-He helped me building the driver._
+He helped me in building the driver._